 Pavithra looked at herself in the mirror and found that widowhood had made tremendous changes in her, making her look older.

-Though theirs was a love marriage, unlike most other lovers, they had not faced any major problems before marriage.
-Her father too had liked Anand.
+Though theirs was a love marriage, unlike most other lovers, they had not faced any major issues before marriage.
+Her father too had liked the smart looking, intelligent and well behaved Anand.